matsmaiwald/matsmaiwald.github.io/_posts/2020-03-10-ETF-portfolio-returns.md

 Specifically, thanks to Aswath Damodaran of NYU, we have historical data for the yearly returns of the S&P500 and US government bonds (3-months and 10-years maturity) going back to 1928 [(available here)](http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html).

-## Some basic facts aboun stock and bond returns
+## Some basic facts about stock and bond returns

 Looking at the yearly return data, we can first confirm the following well-known basic facts, which together are often referred to as the *equity premium* in Economics and Finance.